-Next, connect the male end of the y splitter into the output on the back of the receiver labeled sub out.
+Next, connect the male end of the y splitter into the output on the back of the receiver labeled sub or something similar.

 Then, connect the RCA cables for each subwoofer into each of the female ends of the splitter.
-The other side of the cables goes into the inputs labeled line In or LFE In on both of the subwoofers, depending on what you have.
+The other side of the cables goes into the inputs labeled line In, or LFE In on both of the subwoofers — again the particular name depending on what you have.